Assorion/FNF-Assorion-Mirror/README.md

 ## What is it for?

-This is virtually the Arch Linux of FNF Engines, or it least...
+This is virtually the Arch Linux of FNF Engines, or at least...
 I hope for it to be.

 It is a minimalist engine where I cut out all the fat of the original game and try my hardest to re-write everything.